 From here, the list goes on to include a number of other items.

-Thirdly, the minerals listed here do not appear to be chelated.
+First, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-Judging by its ingredients alone, Purina One Beyond appears to be an above-average dry dog food.
+Judging by its ingredients alone, Purina Beyond Simply Dog Food looks like an average dry product.